IUSmusic/IUS-DDRP/README.md

 ## Logic:
 I set out to create this device after realizing there wasn’t a truly simple recorder/playback unit that combined high-resolution audio, straightforward multitrack capability, and a hands-on physical EQ section.
-Maybe that sounds old-fashioned, but I’ve always believed the best tools are the ones that feel intuitive, immediate, and built around the way musicians actually work.
+Maybe that sounds old-fashioned but I’ve always been drawn to equipment that feels direct and human.

 12 MARCH 2026
 ## Update: